-Key Stage 3

 Key Stage 3

 Mathematics contributes to the school curriculum at Key Stage 3 by developing pupils’ abilities to calculate; to reason logically, algebraically, and geometrically; to solve problems and to handle data.
-Mathematics is important for pupils in many other areas of study, particularly Science and Technology.
+Mathematics is important for pupils in many other areas of study, particularly Science, Geography and Technology.
 Mathematics at Key Stage 3 presents frequent opportunities for creativity.
 Through the Mathematics taught at The Elton High School throughout Key Stage 3 we aim to enable pupils to build a secure framework of mathematical reasoning, which they can use and apply with confidence throughout the rest of their lives.